 - Stealing financial institution statements from the mail.

 - Diverting mail from its intended recipients by submitting a change of address form.

 - Stealing personal identification information from workplace records.

 - Intercepting or otherwise obtaining information transmitted electronically.

 There is now a new form of Identity Theft called Phishing.
-We urge you read our web page about Phishing and how you can protect yourself.
+Learn more about how to protect yourself in our section on Phishing below.

 - Do not give personal information, such as account numbers or social security numbers, over the telephone, through the mail, or over the Internet unless you initiated the contact or know with whom you are dealing.

 - Store personal information in a safe place and tear up old credit card receipts, ATM receipts, old account statements, and unused credit card offers before throwing them away.

 - Protect your PINs and other passwords.
 Avoid using easily available information like your mother's maiden name, your birth date, the last four digits of your social security number, your phone number, etc.

 - Carry only the minimum amount of identifying information and the number of credit cards you need.